-Research libraries work to advance access to economic and social prosperity, encourage full participation in society, and counter the historical lack of access to material resources about underrepresented human groups in collections that we cultivate and steward.
+Research libraries work to advance access to economic and social prosperity, encourage full participation in society, and counter the historical lack of access to material resources about human groups that have been systematically undervalued or ignored in collections that we cultivate and steward.

 -